 View Kimberly’s Full Profile →

-Kimberly Restrepo is from Miami, FL and graduated from Florida International University with a B.S. in Biological Sciences.
-She is currently a 1st year Environmental Health Sciences MPH student.
+Kimberly Restrepo is from Miami, Florida, and graduated from Florida International University with a BS in Biological Sciences.
+She is currently a first-year Environmental Health Sciences MPH student.
 Her interests include climate change, WASH, infectious disease, and emergency and disaster response.

 View Stephanie’s Full Profile →

 Stephanie Ng is a first-year MPH student in the Environmental Health Sciences program.
 She graduated from UCLA in 2016 with her BS in Environmental Science and a minor in Environmental Engineering.
 After graduating from UCLA, she worked for the Oregon Sea Grant, California Department of Fish and Wildlife, and San Joaquin Valley Air Pollution Control District.
 She is interested in understanding how air and water quality issues affect health, particularly in disadvantaged communities.
 In her spare time, she loves hiking and camping, trying new foods, and exploring the Bay Area.